STEP 2: CGCS EXAM

 - The exam is closed book.

-- It has three parts for a total of 211 multiple-choice questions.
+- It has three parts and multiple-choice questions.

 - It must be completed in one sitting within the six-hour time limit.